aubique/conj/.github/README.md

 GRANT ALL PRIVILEGES ON DATABASE sfconj TO idea;
 ```

-> To change datasource settings edit the properties-file located in
+> To change datasource settings edit the properties located in
 >`resources/application-dev.properties`